 Dodo (Raphus cucullatus)

 Researchers argue that, though the birds were quite huge in nature, they were not overweight as depicted in most of these sketches.
 Being flightless, the dodo was not able to spread its population to the other islands in the vicinity and was restricted to Mauritius alone.

 How Did it Become Extinct?

 The strategic location of the island was grasped by the European sailors and soon after, it became an important stopover for the ships plying on this route.
 Other than being flightless, the dodo was also not quite wary of humans.
 The combination turned out to be a curse for the bird, as it made it easier for humans to hunt it.

 Furthermore, domestic animals, like cats, pigs, and monkeys, were also introduced to the island by humans.
 When ships docked on the island, the rats on these ships escaped onto the shores and made this island their permanent abode.

 In the end, excessive hunting for meat and destruction of nesting sites and eggs by domestic animals, both led to a decline in dodo population and brought it to the verge of extinction.
-Once found in abundance, the dodo became a relatively rare bird by the beginning of the 17th century, and eventually became extinct, with the last reported sighting coming in 1681.
+The dodo became a relatively rare bird by the beginning of the 17th century, and eventually became extinct, with the last reported sighting coming in 1681.

 Several species have disappeared from the planet over the last 100 years or so, and human interference has a prominent role to play in most of these extinctions.
 The bad news doesn't just end here, as several hundreds of species are on the verge of extinction.